Updated: 3 days ago

 DUI, or “driving under the influence,” is one of the leading causes of traffic accidents in California and the United States.
 Alcohol impedes multiple body functions, including one’s ability to see or discern their surroundings.

 That said, let's look at your options after getting into an accident with a drunk driver.
-Here's what you and your Los Angeles DUI Attorney can do about it.
+Here's what you and your DUI Defense Attorney in Los Angeles can do about it.